drush-ops/drush/commands/make/README.txt

   `url` - the URL of the repository.
 Required.

+  `interactive` - whether to prompt the user for authentication credentials when using a private repository.
+Allows username and/or password options to be omitted.
+Optional.

   `username` - the username to use when retrieving an SVN project as a working copy or from a private repository.
 Optional.